tech-drew/level-up/Documentation/VPN Private Internet Access Setup.md

 Edit your Hyprland config:
 vi $HOME/.config/hypr/hyprland.conf
 Add the following line:
-exec-once = /opt/piavpn/bin/pia-client  # Autostart VPN client on login
+exec-once = sleep 1 && /opt/piavpn/bin/pia-client  # Autostart VPN client on login.
+Sleep 1 delays the start of the pia application until after the waybar is loaded.
+Without this the pia application may start before waybar and the waybar tray icon for pia will be missing.